 Evolutionary Psychologist Career (Salary + Duties + Interviews)

-For every focus within psychology, there is a set of psychologists who primarily work around the questions and subjects within that focus.
-Cognitive psychologists, for example, focus on how cognitive processes like memory and language acquisition shape the way that we see the world and make decisions.
+For every focus within psychology, psychologists primarily work around the questions and subjects within that focus.
+Cognitive psychologists, for example, focus on how cognitive processes like memory and language acquisition shape how we see the world and make decisions.
 Biological psychologists blend psychology and neuroscience to study the mind-body (or mind-brain) connection.
-Evolutionary psychologists – well, you can probably guess that they have something to do with the study of evolution and psychology.
+Evolutionary psychologists - well, you can probably guess they have something to do with studying evolution and psychology.

-This focus within psychology can be controversial, although (and because) it relies on a theory in science that not everyone accepts.
-For some people, that makes evolutionary psychology a focus to stay away from.
+This focus within psychology can be controversial, although (and because) it relies on a scientific theory that not everyone accepts, for some people, that makes evolutionary psychology a focus to stay away from.
 For others, this is extremely appealing.
 If you are of the latter group, a career in evolutionary psychology may appeal to you.
-Read on for information about what an evolutionary psychologist does, how you can become one, and where you can start engaging with this specific focus.
+Read on for information about what an evolutionary psychologist does, how to become one, and where to start engaging with this specific focus.

 What does an Evolutionary Psychologist Do?

 Evolutionary psychologists study how evolution and natural selection have influenced human behavior and personality.
-They look at different traits that may have evolved or been left behind over the course of human existence.
-They also look at how different instincts and problem-solving approaches have continued to evolve our species.
+They look at traits that may have evolved or been left behind throughout human existence.
+They also examine how different instincts and problem-solving approaches have continued evolving our species.

 This lens looks at humankind and consciousness, language, sexual reproduction, and personality.
 By thinking about the evolution of our species, this approach to psychology may come to different conclusions about what makes us human and what makes individuals who they are.
-A lot of what we think, perceive, and do today is also influenced by innate properties that have been passed down and evolved through human existence.
+What we think, perceive, and do today is also influenced by innate properties passed down and evolved through human existence.

 Job Requirements